jpgoldberg/rogue-scroll/docs/source/api.rst

 .. _prefix:

-Warning: Amgiguous titles and entropy
+Warning: Ambiguous titles and entropy
 --------------------------------------

 Reported entropy will be higher than the true value under default settings.